Do you need help?

 Treatment will depend on the diagnosis but may include intravenous fluids – a drip – to correct dehydration, antibiotics if an infection is suspected, anti-vomiting medication and stomach protectants.
 If your vet believes the sickness is being caused by a foreign body, it’s likely surgery will be required.

 Lots of causes of dog vomiting can’t be prevented.
-But by removing potentially harmful foods, bones or objects from your dog’s environment you can help minimise the risk of him swallowing a foreign body or eating something poisonous.
-Try not to change your dog’s diet suddenly and try to prevent him scavenging and eating rubbish.
+But by removing potentially harmful foods, bones or objects from your dog’s environment you can help minimise the risk of them swallowing a foreign body or eating something poisonous.
+Try not to change your dog’s diet suddenly and try to prevent them scavenging and eating rubbish or leftovers.